vliz-be-opsci/gbif-thes2rdf/README.md

 # Scope

-To provide a - make a script that converts thesaurus xml into ttl and jsonld representations
+To provide a solution that automatically converts thesaurus xml into ttl and jsonld representations (targetting skos)

 # Usage